 Seminar-based classes will provide an historical overview of electroacoustic music that utilises the voice as sound object.
 The theme of each seminar, focused each week around a different aspect of the voice and technology, will provide the theoretical, philosophical, and aesthetic basis for practical applications, focusing on particular cultural and aesthetic issues that concern the mediated voice in recorded sound.
 Running concurrently, practical, studio-based classes will provide a technical overview of software applications and of sound recording techniques, particularly looking at the way the voice is rendered, represented or transposed through the electronic medium.

 - Enhanced Practice in Music Teaching and Learning (MU5515) - 30 Credit Points

-This course provides opportunities for students to explore and critically assess a number of approaches to musical learning and the educational theories which underpin them.
-Participants will evaluate and apply these to their own practice settings, critically discussing issues and debates which may arise form the application of theory to practice.
-Students will carry out a comparitive study set in their own music education context, applying theory to practice.
+This course provides opportunities for students to explore and critically assess a number of approaches to musical learning and the educational theories that underpin them.
+Participants will evaluate and apply these to their own practice settings, critically discussing issues and debates that may arise from the application of theory to practice.
+Students will carry out a comparative study set in their own music education context, applying theory to practice.

 - Music Research Seminar Series (MU5004) - 30 Credit Points

 This course provides students with an applied understanding of advanced research skills relevant to all three sub-disciplines (i.e., composition, performance and musicology) and highlights the interrelationships between them.
 Students will engage directly with current issues in music research, experiencing different methods of dissemination of research through attendance at Research Seminars.
 These seminars are a forum for both external and internal speakers to present aspects of recent research undertaken.
 Students will carry out research for their own seminar (with accompanying written paper), based on a topic of interest to them.

 - Semester 3